PeterVantomme/pdf_processor/README.md

 **All URI's besides register require an authorization header with Bearer {token}**

 ## Changelog:
+01/06/2022
+- Added swagger
+- Updated Exceptions to be more descriptive

 25/05/2022
 - Simplified Akte Extractor
 - Added OCR-module that returns scanned-documents as documents with selectable text.